chudson77/wine-scanner/README.md

 4.  **Save**: Your review is saved to your "My Reviews" list.
 5.  **Share**: Tap the Share icon on any wine card to send your review to a friend!

+## Security & Privacy 🔒

+*   **API Keys**: Your Google Gemini API Key is stored locally in your browser's secure `localStorage`.
+It is **never** sent to any server other than Google's official API endpoints.
+*   **Data Storage**: All personal reviews and ratings are stored entirely on your device.
+Clearing your browser data will remove them.
+*   **Camera Access**: The app only requests camera permission when you explicitly click the "Scan" button.
+*   **Best Practice**: If you are on a shared device, remember to click "Disconnect API Key" when you are finished.